alan-kudelko/TrinityTrack6000/README.md

 **TrinityTrack6000** is a physically built, custom, multi-MCU remote-controlled tank, constructed from 2 mm and 3 mm steel sheets.
 It features a suspension system and a movable turret equipped with a BB‑pellet pistol for non-lethal target practice and sensor payload mounting.
 The project emphasizes a modular hardware approach: each functionality is implemented on a dedicated PCB module, enabling easy system expansion, parallel development of hardware and firmware, and straightforward integration of new features.
 This platform combines real-world mechanical construction with advanced electronics, serving both as a functional robotic vehicle and as an educational system for exploring embedded multi-MCU coordination, real-time control, and hardware integration.

-The system consists of multiple PCBs based on STM32, Infineon, NXP, IXYS and FPGA microcontrollers, responsible for:
+The system consists of multiple PCBs based on STM32, Infineon, NXP, RENESANS and FPGA microcontrollers, responsible for:

 1. **ControlBoard** – **STM32 + Infineon**
    - **STM32**: Main logic and system coordination, communication via radio